DCX-Team-knowledge/SFDC-Dev-Best-Practices/README.md

 ### Documentation
 Good documentation is essential.
 Make sure to document your code thoroughly and follow the guidelines in our [Documentation Best Practices](Best_Practices/Documentation/README.md).

+## Contributing
+We welcome contributions from the community!
+Please review our [Contributing Guidelines](Contributing/README.md) before submitting any changes to ensure consistency.

 ## Resources
 Here you’ll find a curated list of useful tools, external documentation, and training resources: